David Ackles Recordings

 The Future:

 Since the release of his albums and the termination of a recording contract, David wrote and recorded a number of songs.
-Prior to his death, David had started working on these, amending parts of them and adding backing musicians.
-I understand that it is the intention of David's family and friends to continue with this task, with a view to releasing a double album that will contain a "Best of" section and a "new material" section (with songs like the ones that would have been on There Is a River).
-However, this is a long process, being done by people with busy lives and time-occupying jobs, so it may be a while in its completion.
-Further details will appear on this website, when available.
+Prior to his death, David told Mark Brend that he had started working on these, amending parts of them and adding backing musicians.
+I had understood that it was the intention of David's family and friends to continue with this task, with a view to releasing a double album that would contain a "Best of" section and a "new material" section (with songs like the ones that would have been on There Is a River).
+However, that was a long process, being done by people with busy lives, health issues and time-occupying jobs, so it has never yet reached completion.
+Further details will appear on this website, if available, and more information appears in Mark Brend's book, Down River.

 Singles: